i49/hibiscus/README.md

 [![Build Status](https://travis-ci.org/i49/Hibiscus.svg?branch=master)](https://travis-ci.org/i49/Hibiscus)

-Hibiscus is JSON validator to verify JSON documents against the schema defined by Java-based DSL
+Hibiscus is JSON validator that verifies JSON documents against your schema written in Java.

 ## Why do we write JSON schema in Java?
 Writing JSON schema in Java has following advantages: